wpwupingwp/OGU/README.md

 From now on, I will add some descriptions for each program.

+You can type
+>python3 pyfile -h

+or

+>python3 pyfile

+to print usage of each program.

 You can ask me any question about these programs via **wpwupingwp@outlook.com** .
 # Requirement